This article welcomes anyone that wants to help with translations or contributions.

 Moreover, this core contains some extensions referenced in its name (TDMI):

 Although this console was marketed as a 32-bit system, the majority of its memory is only accessible through a 16-bit bus, meaning games will mostly use the Thumb instruction set to avoid spending two cycles per instruction fetch.
-Only critical sections should use the ARM instruction set.
+Only in very exceptional circumstances (i.e. need to use instructions not found on Thumb while storing them in IWRAM), programmers will benefit from the ARM instruction set.

 Before we begin, you’ll find the system a mix between the SNES and the Game Boy, the graphics core is still the well-known 2D engine called PPU.
 I recommend reading those articles before continuing since I’ll be revisiting lots of previously-explained concepts.